Journal of Health Politics, Policy and Law

 Tracking Health Reform

 Articles that appear in “Tracking Health Reform” provide useful information for practitioners, stakeholders, and academics involved in national- and state-level health reform legislation, regulation, implementation, and policy evaluation in the United States.
+This could include new initiatives or retrenchment of previous reforms.
 The section typically publishes shorter papers (4,000–4,500 words) that tend to be qualitative (often case analyses) and widely accessible to practitioner, journalistic, and academic readers.
 Abstracts (200 words max) should be unstructured.

 “Tracking Health Reform” is edited by Heather Howard (Princeton University) and Frank J. Thompson (Rutgers University).